Trojan Cleansing with Neural Collapse: Trojans Disrupt Neural Collapse

+NC3, defined in Equation~\ref{eq: NC3}, is shown in Figure~\ref{fig:NC3}.
+Here, again, the metric converges to a smaller value for the benign model than either trojaned model and the disruption to Neural Collapse appears to increase with the proportion of training data poisoned with the trojan trigger.

-\end{small} Similar to NC1, on CIFAR-10 we did not observe a significant difference between the benign and trojaned models for NC4 as the nearest neighbor rule reaches perfect accuracy for each of them.
-But collapse is noticeably weakened in this metric in our experiments on CIFAR-100 and GTSRB, as shown in \cref{fig:NC4_GTSRB} and \cref{table:NC Metrics for diff datasets}.
+But this pattern is not observed in every collapse metric for every dataset.
+On CIFAR-10 we did not observe a significant difference between the benign and trojaned models for NC1, characterizing the variability across feature representations, or NC4, characterizing how close the network's decision rule is to a nearest neighbor rule in the final feature space, as they all go down to zero.
+However, collapse is noticeably weakened in these metrics in our experiments on CIFAR-100 and GTSRB, as shown in Figures~\ref{fig:NC1_GTSRB} and~\ref{fig:NC4_GTSRB} and Table~\ref{table:NC Metrics for diff datasets}.

+Thus, while not every metric clearly differentiates trojan and benign models on every dataset, it is the case that benign models always show \textit{at least} the same degree of convergence as any trojaned model on every collapse metric.
+And, importantly, on every dataset we observe at least one metric where trojaned models show a significantly weaker degree of collapse than their benign counterpart--suggesting strong tension between Neural Collapse and an effective trojan trigger.